Slimmerd/RI0Fwebsite/README.md

 # 🌏 RI0FF expedition website project

+> ⚠️ NOTE: IT IS CRA BRANCH

 The website dedicated to the expedition on island Iturup in 2021.
-This project is dockerized MERN stack with NEXT.JS for server side rendering.

-> This project partly unfinished.
-Author faced difficulties with implementation of SSR (Server-Side-Rendering).

 ## 🖥 Frontend

-> Used CRA (Create-react-app) and CNA (Create-Next-App)
+> Used CRA (Create-react-app)

 ### 📦 Dependencies: